 This single storey cottage enjoys spectacular views of the Herefordshire countryside in all directions.
 Whilst not the most picturesque property from the outside, don't let this deter you.
 Rated 4 stars by Visit England,the comfortably furnished lounge/dining room has french windows leading out on to the sun deck where guests can sit undisturbed whilst eating breakfast or watching the sun set over the distant hills.
 There is a sunny modern kitchen which is well equipped with oven, microwave, fridge and a small freezer.
 The hallway leads to a new state of the art bathroom with a curved bath, shower, basin and loo - this is truly a loo with a view.
 There is a separate cloakroom with w.c. and basin.
 The bedrooms have windows at both ends, with plentiful storage and hanging space.
 One room has a double bed and the second bedroom has twin beds, which can be put together to make a super kingsize bed.
 Just let us know your preferences.
 Both bedrooms have recently been refurnished and overlook unspoilt countryside.

 Longwood Cottage is ideal for a winter break.
-Double glazing has been fitted in November 2014 and it has a very efficient central heating system which was recently renewed.
+Double glazing has been recently fitted and it has a very efficient central heating system which was recently renewed.
 Several of the local pubs have log fires and provide superb eating in a cosy setting at reasonable prices.
 For something really different visit Aunt Martha's tea shop in the Forest of Dean or shop at Westons Cider which is just a short way from Longwood.